GULibrarySandbox/intro-data-wrangle/content/4-lesson.md

 - Do you now have seven values for the days of the week?
 - Close facet{% endcapture %} {% include card.md header="Activity – fixing errors with Facets" text=text %}

-{% include button.md text="watch this video to work through the activities" link="https://vimeo.com/412540178/a0a65e0c0f" color="info" %}
+{% include button.md text="Watch this video to work through the activities" link="https://vimeo.com/412540178/a0a65e0c0f" color="info" %}

 ----

 #### More on Facets

-As well as 'Text facets' and 'timeline facets', OpenRefine also supports other types of facet.
+As well as  `Text facets`  and  `timeline facets` , OpenRefine also supports other types of facets.
 These include:

-- Numeric facets
-- Customized facets
-- Scatterplot facets

-`Numeric`  and `Scatterplot`  facets display graphs instead of lists of values.
-The numeric facet graph includes 'drag and drop' controls you can use to set a start and end range to filter the data displayed.
-These facets are explored further in [Examining Numbers in OpenRefine] (https://griffithunilibrary.github.io/intro-data-wrangle/content/7-lesson.html).
+- `Numeric facets`  : displays a graph and includes 'drag and drop' controls you can use to set a start and end range to filter the data displayed.
+Explore these later in the lesson on [Examining Numbers in OpenRefine](https://griffithunilibrary.github.io/intro-data-wrangle/content/7-lesson.html).

-`Custom`  facets provide a range of different facets including:
+- ` Customized facets`  provide a range of different facets including:
   - `Word`  facet - this breaks down text into words and counts the number of records each word appears in
   - `Duplicates`  facet - this results in a binary facet of 'true' or 'false'.
 Rows appear in the 'true' facet if the value in the selected column is an exact match for a value in the same column in another row.
   - `Text length`  facet - creates a numeric facet based on the length (number of characters) of the text in each row for the selected column.
 This can be useful for spotting incorrect or unusual data in a field where specific lengths are expected (e.g., if the values are expected to be years, any row with a text length of more than 4 for that column is likely to be incorrect.)
   - `Facet by blank`  - a binary facet of 'true' or 'false'.
 Rows appear in the 'true' facet if they have no data present in that column.
 This is useful when looking for missing data.

 {% capture text %}
-Use a  `Custom facet`  to find out how many records are missing crash type data.
+Use a  `Customized facet`  to find out how many records are missing crash type data.
 {% include modal.md button="Quiz 1 Solution" color="success" title="Quiz 1 Solutions" text="Select  `Facet > Customized facets > Facet by Blank or Null`.
 Result 13" %}{% endcapture %} {% include card.md header="Quiz 1.
 What data is missing in  `Crash_Type`  column?" text=text %}